liuzikai/klc3/README.md

 If no gold program is supplied, KLC3 only detects problems during the execution of the test program (execution issues in the [KLC3 manual](klc3-manual)).

-To enable the equivalence checking on output, memory, registers and/or the last executed instruction (behavioral issues in the [KLC3 manual](klc3-manual)), KLC3 needs a gold program to run alone with a test program.
+To enable the equivalence checking on output, memory, registers, and/or the last executed instruction (behavioral issues in the [KLC3 manual](klc3-manual)), KLC3 needs a gold program to run along with a test program.

 [MP1 from ECE220 FA20 ZJUI section](klc3-manual/examples/zjui_ece220_fa20/mp1) requires students to write two
 subroutines `PRINT_CENTERED` and `PRINT_SLOT`.